2004 Ingoldmells bus crash: Charges against Lincolnshire RoadCar

-Bus company Lincolnshire RoadCar appeared in court in connection with the incidentt in February 2005, potentially facing a charge of operating a vehicle with defective brakes, which the company denied.
+Bus company Lincolnshire RoadCar appeared in court in connection with the incident in February 2005, potentially facing a charge of operating a vehicle with defective brakes, which the company denied.

 On 8 August, Lincolnshire RoadCar were found guilty of breaching safety provisions for allowing the driver to operate the vehicle type without proper training and for operating a vehicle with faulty brakes; they were fined £2,000 at Skegness Magistrates Court.
 The bus had been serviced two days prior to the collision and an engineer spotted and rectified three faults with the braking system; however, they failed to rectify a fault with the brake slack adjuster.
 However, it was also confirmed that the faulty brakes had not caused the incident and would have had only a minor effect on the outcome of the accident.

 Lincolnshire RoadCar initially planned to appeal the verdict.
 However, the appeal was dropped in October 2005.

 Charges

 Topasna was later charged with five counts of causing death by dangerous driving and one count of driving without due care and attention.
 Topasna admitted the charges upon appearance at Lincoln Crown Court on 18 October 2005, stating that he had mistakenly pressed the accelerator instead of the brake in a case of pedal confusion.
 This was disputed by the judge.
-On 9 November, Topasna was sentenced to five years in prison for each death connected with the incident.
+On 9 November, Topasna was sentenced to five years in prison for causing each death connected with the incident.